DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 #####PDA (Personal Digital Assistant)
 A miniature computer/handheld device with standard software applications such as an agenda, address book, notebook and web browsing.
 PDAs were popular from the 1990s to the mid-2000s, when they were superseded by smartphones.

-#####PDF (Portable Document Format)
+#####PDF
+Acronym for Portable Document Format.
 PDF was developed by Adobe Systems as a file format for ensuring that documents would retain their visual layout and typographic details, and thus be rendered identically, across all operating systems.
 PDF is generally a read-only format, and not a suitable format for editable documents.
 It originated in the field of desktop publishing and became the standard file format for master copies of print publications.
 Since PDF is, for the most part, a fixed-layout (as opposed to reflowable) document format, designed for print, it is less suitable than EPUB as an all-purpose electronic publishing format.
 Since 2008, PDF has been an open standard.

 #####Pixel
 All text and images on a display screen are made up of a grid of thousands (or even millions) of small colored dots known as pixels.
 The term 'pixel' is derived from 'picture element'.
 See also [**Resolution**](#resolution).